pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 #### Naming a `Span`

 Set the name for a given `Span`.
-The Span name is used in the UI to group like requests together.
+The Span name is used in the UI to group similar requests together.

 ```js
 const tracer = appsignal.tracer();